New Mexico has special appeal for us with its rich history of

 testing.
 I use to enjoy visiting it whenever in town but

-9-11 changed all that because public access was closed due to
+9-11 changed all that because public access was closed for

 security concerns.
 Kirkland is a key base in the weapons